Brisbane Carbon Challenge

 If your results are above the citywide average, try some of the recommended actions then come back and re-take the Challenge to see how your emissions have changed.
 Your previous results are saved and you will be able to compare your results over time.

-With large variation in household circumstances, it won’t be practical for all of us to achieve six tonnes.
-But if we work together and each take a few small steps around our homes, we can all help to bring down the citywide average and make Brisbane a low carbon city.
+With big differences in household circumstances, it won’t be practical for all of us to achieve six tonnes.
+But if we work together and each take a few small steps to reduce our emissions, we can help bring down the citywide average and make Brisbane a low-carbon and climate-resilient city.

 My result is below the citywide average.
 What should I do?

-If your household’s carbon footprint is below the citywide average, you’re on the right track, but there may still be actions you can take to help bring us closer to the city target.
+If your household’s carbon footprint is below the citywide average, you’re on the right track, but there may still be actions you can take.
+Some actions might also make a big difference to your household bills.

-Try some of the actions recommended for your household then come back and re-take the Challenge to see how your emissions have changed.
-Your previous results are saved and you will be able to compare your results over time.
+Create a personalised low-carbon action plan and try some of the actions recommend for your household.
+When you’re ready, come back and re-take the footprint calculator to see how your emissions have changed.
+Your previous results are saved in your dashboard and you’ll be able to compare your results over time.

 My result is below the 6 tonne target.
 What should I do?

-Well done, everything you’re doing to keep your household’s carbon emissions down helps bring us closer to our city target!
+Well done, everything you’re doing to lower your carbon footprint is helping to bring us closer to our citywide target to halve household emissions from home energy, transport and waste by 2031.

-Keep up the good work by trying a new action or share the Brisbane Carbon Challenge with your family and friends.
+Keep up the good work by creating a personalised low-carbon action plan and trying new actions or sharing the Brisbane Carbon Challenge with your family and friends.

-Remember to come back and re-take the Challenge after making a change to see the difference it has made to your emissions.
-Your previous results are saved and you will be able to compare your results over time.
+Remember to come back and re-take the footprint calculator after making a change to see the difference it has made to your emissions.
+Your previous results are saved in your dashboard and you’ll be able to compare your results over time.

 What other actions can I take to reduce my household’s carbon footprint?

-For more tips on how to reduce your household’s carbon footprint check out the Brisbane Carbon Challenge Resources.
+For more tips on how to reduce your household’s carbon footprint check out the Brisbane Carbon Challenge Resources and read our champion household case studies for inspiration.

 If I have questions about my Brisbane Carbon Challenge calculator results and actions, who can I contact?

-The team at Brisbane Sustainability Agency can help with any questions you may have about your results and recommended actions.
+The team at Brisbane Sustainability Agency can help with any questions you may have about your Brisbane Carbon Challenge calculator results and recommended actions.
 You can contact them at carbonchallenge@sustainablebrisbane.com.au.

 Home energy use